Why setting this goal?

 - Anaerobic processes: fermentation is used to ferment waste at a specific temperature.
 Oxygen is not used in the anaerobic process.

-- Composting: a type of aerobic process where wastewater is treated by mixing it with sawdust or other carbon sources.
+- Composting: A type of aerobic process where wastewater is treated by mixing it with sawdust or other carbon sources.

 Mud treatment